Cost and efficiency requirements for a successful electricity storage in a highly renewable European energy system: INTRODUCTION

-A wide palette of storage technologies is classified as being emerging \cite{Gautam2022}.
-But with PHS, batteries, and H$_2$ as dominant storage options, it is not clear whether a room exists for additional storage technologies in an optimal system.
-Prior literature covers electricity storage in renewable power systems \cite{Sepulveda2021,Dowling2020,ZIEGLER20192134,SCHILL20202059, TONG2020101484}.
-With regard to the development of storage technologies, Sepulveda et~al. \cite{Sepulveda2021} present the idea of a technology design space containing combinations of storage costs and efficiencies to evaluate the potential for long-duration energy storage systems in North-American power grids.
-They show that competitiveness highly depends on the storage energy capacity cost and discharge efficiency, whereas charge and discharge capacity cost and charge efficiency are of secondary importance.
-Low-cost energy storage furthermore shows a high potential of reducing the total cost of the power system \cite{Dowling2020,TONG2020101484}.
+Prior studies have evaluated the techno-economic potential and required characteristics of electricity storage to occur in renewable power systems \cite{Sepulveda2021,Dowling2020,ZIEGLER20192134,SCHILL20202059, TONG2020101484, Parzen}.
+With the scope of guiding storage technology development, Sepulveda et~al. \cite{Sepulveda2021} present the idea of a technology design space.
+The design space contains combinations of storage costs and efficiencies to evaluate the potential for long-duration energy storage systems in North-American power grids.
+They show that competitiveness with firm low-carbon emitting generators highly depends on the storage energy capacity cost and discharge efficiency, whereas charge and discharge capacity cost and charge efficiency are of secondary importance.
 Both Sepulveda et~al. \cite{Sepulveda2021} and Ziegler et~al. \cite{ZIEGLER20192134} find a threshold of \$20/kWh energy capacity cost for the storage to become favorable to the system.

-As storage investment costs are usually assumed fixed and reflect current or predicted future cost levels, prior studies are limited by the assumption of each particular technology.
-Additional uncertainties occur when looking at a fully sector-coupled system since sector integration both increases electricity demand and induces a more flexible electricity demand.
-It is, furthermore, not certain that storage is even the cost-optimal strategy, compared to overplanting renewable capacities \cite{WANG20211187}.
-In this study, we consider a future European energy system, which relies heavily on renewable power sources, and raise the following research questions: Is there room for additional storage, when already PHS and battery are present, in a sector-coupled renewable European energy system?
-If so, which characteristics does such storage technology need, to play a major role in the system, and how does it impact the system design and operation?
+Studies by Dowling et~al. \cite{Dowling2020} and Tong et~al. \cite{TONG2020101484} both show that low-cost energy storage has a high potential of reducing the total cost of the power system.
+Parzen et~al. \cite{Parzen} considered the effect of including competition between multiple storage options in a European-wide power system cost-optimization model.
+As an evaluation metric, they used the optimal storage capacity as a market potential indicator.
+Here, the optimal storage capacity refers to the deployment of a given storage technology that entails the minimum total system cost.
+They showed that the system value of storage integration is not only determined by the cost but also by other performance measures such as the efficiency.\\